 Much of my thesis is based on the fact that NOK is well-positioned to win contracts for 5G infrastructure buildout projects, and is already doing so, but they also have a strong existing business that provides some stability, and they remain a core equipment provider for hundreds of telecom and tech companies around the world in both mobile and wired networks, including the continuing buildout of 4G/LTE in many countries.
 They are certainly subject to competition and won’t always be the technology leader, but they do have a wide product portfolio and they are not going to lose every competitive bid.
 They are small enough, relative to the size of the market opportunity, to grow very rapidly, particularly if the pace of 5G investment heats up… but they’re also large enough and boring enough to be ignored by most investors who still see them as a handset maker or dinosaur.

-So as it dips below $6 and trades at 19X earnings, with a near-4% dividend and the tailwind of what will probably be a decade-long infrastructure build for 5G after a long slow slog of reorganizing a pioneering company, I like letting Nokia become a larger part of my portfolio.
+So as it dips to $5 or so and trades at 19X earnings, with a 4% dividend and the tailwind of what will probably be a decade-long infrastructure build for 5G after a long slow slog of reorganizing a pioneering company, I like letting Nokia become a larger part of my portfolio.